achorg/ach2025-website/en/program-test.md

 <!-- ============================================================ -->
 <section class="viz-section variation-block" id="variation-d">
   <h3>Variation D — Faceted + clickable (hybrid)</h3>
   <p class="text-muted">Combines A's category grouping with C's filter behavior.
 Every chip is a button.
+Categories over 30 topics are truncated with a "show more" button so the initial view stays scannable.
 Likely the strongest design for shipping to the live program.</p>

   <div class="topic-facets topic-facets--clickable">
     {% for cat in conftool.categoryEntries %}